 What you’ll need: (Makes approx. 24 pinchos)

 - Approximately, 6 lbs of chicken thighs (boneless & skinless)

-- Adobo for seasoning (check out my homemade recipe HERE)
+- Adobo for seasoning (check out our no-junk healthy adobo HERE)

 - 3 medium yellow onions

 - 16 oz or 2 cups of BBQ sauce